minjae35/Profile/README.md

 ## About Me
-👨‍💻 I'm a rising junior, majoring in Physics and Computer Science.
+👋 Hi there. 👨‍💻 I'm a rising junior, majoring in Physics and Computer Science.

 ## Tech Stacks
 <!-- **Frameworks:**